Working with Anxiety

 The Specific Challenges of Social Anxiety

-When we think of anxiety, fears, and phobias, one of the common ideas that comes up is exposure therapy.
+For example, when we think of anxiety, fears, and phobias, one of the common ideas that comes up is exposure therapy.

 Now, there are many opinions on exposure therapy itself, but many therapeutic techniques do use a small amount of exposure to help clients re-evaluate their sense of risk: behavioral experiments.